Shawford railway station: Appearances in media

-The station was featured briefly in a 1974 film starring Sophia Loren, an unsuccessful and now little-seen remake of Brief Encounter.
+The station was featured briefly in the 1974 remake of Brief Encounter, starring Richard Burton and Sophia Loren.
 In 2000, Shawford was used on the final episode of the BBC TV series One Foot in the Grave.
 The character Victor Meldrew is seen walking from the steps down from the station platform.
 He then stands in front of the station sign, waiting to be picked up, before being run over by a car.